-The reimbursement process starts ex officio and it is compulsory, meaning that the marketing authorisation holder ("MAH") does not have the right to say that it is not interested in reimbursement and that it will launch the product right away.
+The reimbursement process starts ex officio and it is compulsory, meaning that the marketing authorisation holder ("MAH") does not have the right to say that it is not interested in reimbursement and that it will launch the product for the private market only, right away.
 Under Article 92 of Royal Legislative Decree 1/2015, the MAH must go through this process so that the MOH decides whether the product shall be reimbursed and covered by the NHS or not.

-In Spain, the process regarding pricing and reimbursement of a medicinal product that is centrally approved begins when AEMPS gives final clearance to the packaging materials that are to be used in Spain.
-Once AEMPS has approved the final packaging materials of the product, it shall record this decision and notify it to the MAH and to the General Directorate for Pharmacy and Medical Devices, which is the body within the MOH competent to rule on reimbursement.
+In Spain, the process regarding P&R of a medicinal product that is centrally approved begins when AEMPS gives final clearance for the packaging materials that are to be used in Spain.
+Once AEMPS has approved the final packaging materials of the product, it shall record this decision and notify it to the MAH and to the Directorate-General for the Common Portfolio of NHS Services and Pharmacy ("DG Pharmacy"), which is the body within the MOH competent to rule on reimbursement.
 As explained, the reimbursement process then starts ex officio.
-The General Directorate for Pharmacy and Medical Devices shall send a letter to the MAH or to its local representative, informing it that the process has begun and granting the company a period between 10 and 15 working days to make any submission it deems convenient on the reimbursement of the product.
+The DG Pharmacy shall send a letter to the MAH or to its local representative, informing it that the process has begun and granting the company a period between 10 and 15 working days to make any submission it deems convenient on the reimbursement of the product.

-Under the law, the process to decide on pricing and reimbursement may take up to 180 days.
+Under the law, the process to decide on P&R may take up to 180 days.
 Furthermore, the authorities usually request additional information, and these requests may stop the clock of the procedure.
 In practice, companies may well expect the reimbursement approval to run for a minimum of six months.
 Occasionally, procedures take up to a year.